 You sit down to work and your brain immediately wants to be anywhere else.
 You read the same paragraph three times and retain nothing.
 You open a tab, forget why, and 20 minutes later you’re watching videos about deep-sea fish.
-Sound familiar?
 Before assuming ADHD, it’s worth understanding what’s actually happening — because there are at least six distinct causes of chronic concentration failure, and the fix depends entirely on which one you have.

 The Most Common Causes of Concentration Problems